Home » Features » Top 15 Best Nintendo DS Hidden Gems

 Flower, Sun, and Rain

-Here’s another title from Grasshopper Manufacture, and it’s just as unusual as the last one.
-Flower, Sun, and Rain is actually a de-make of a PS2 title of the same name.
 In this version you play as a private investigator named Sumio.
 He, along with his computer briefcase… thing named Catherine arrive at an island called Lospass in Micronesia.
 It’s up to you to explore, solve puzzles, and advance this non-sensical story to figure out just what’s going on.
 It’s a classic adventure game for better or worse.
-What I mean is your objectives are often extremely vague.
+What I mean by that is your objectives are often extremely vague.
 This is one of the few instances I recommend using a guide right from the start.
 The story is disjointed and odd, but the game oozes style and I really did enjoy exploring this weird island.
-This is definitely one of those oddball Nintendo DS hidden gems.
+This is definitely one of those oddball Nintendo releases that deserved more attention.

 Front cover for Infinite Space on the Nintendo DS.